artemko-ua/Nexus/README.md

 - QEMU or VirtualBox (for testing the OS)

 ### Download the ISO
-You can download the latest Nexux ISO from the [Releases](https://github.com/yourusername/nexux/releases) page.
+You can download the latest Nexux ISO from the [Releases]page.
+(Soon)

 ### Running Nexux
 To boot Nexux from the ISO, use QEMU: